NB-ENTOO/b2b-medusa/README.md

 ## Update packages

-Run `yarn install` in both projects to update you're packages to the latest versions.
+Run `yarn install` in both projects to update your packages to the latest versions.

 ## Run migrations